The Modern Day 4.0 and 1600 SAT Score Student Is No Longer Impressive

 The modern day 4.0 GPA and 1600 SAT score student is no longer impressive.
 At least, not if you’re aiming to get into the cream of the crop Top 10/Ivy League universities.

-Back then, the Ivy Leagues had a rubric called an Academic Index that was used to rank students according to their academic profile on the basis of their GPA, SAT, SAT Subject Tests, and AP Exam scores.
+Back then, the Ivy Leagues had a rubric called an Academic Index that was used to rank students according to their academic profile on the basis of their GPA, SAT, and AP Exam scores.
 Stronger scores and more exams would correlate to a higher Academic Index, which would be one of the factors for admission.
 A 4.0 GPA and 1600 SAT score would essentially be a perfect applicant academically.

 In addition, the extracurricular profile would get assigned a graded score.
 For some schools, it was on a scale of 1-5, or 1-10, and that particular score would be assigned to the candidate as well.